shanekoby19/sascie-react/readme.md

 # SASCIE Application

-A full-stack (MERN: MongoDB, Express, React, NodeJS) application developed to take SASCIE into the web.
+A full-stack (MERN: MongoDB, Express, React, NodeJS) application developed to take SASCIE onto the web.
 SASCIE is an acronym standing for (Self-Assessment System for Continuous Improvement and Evaluation) and it is how we perform on annual self-assessments.
-SASCIE was traditionally done on Google sheet but using modern javascript technologies it can now be hosted on the internet.
+SASCIE was traditionally done on Google Sheets but using modern javascript technologies it can now be hosted on the internet.